ymlasu/para-atm/docs/src/gnats.rst

            # ..
 Perform simulation using the value of my_parameter

    my_sim = MySim()
-   df1 = my_sim(1)
+   df1 = my_sim(my_parameter=1)
-   df2 = my_sim(2)
+   df2 = my_sim(my_parameter=2)

 Here, the user-defined :py:meth:`simulation` method on line 2 is defined to accept an argument, :code:`my_parameter`.
 Once the simulation class is instantiated, repeated calls can be made using different parameter values, as shown on lines 6 and 7.
-The same approach can also be used with keyword arguments.

 The API